Maeevick/kata_sandbox_typescript/README.md

 ### Main scripts

-:warning: **Warning**: we decided to switch from yarn 1.22 to npm due to problems to manage dependencies between Jest 27 and Stryker 5
+:warning: **Warning**: I decided to switch from yarn 1.22 to npm due to problems to manage dependencies between Jest 27 and Stryker 5

+:arrow_right: **Obvious Note**: Node 14 (Long Time Support) is recommended in any context.
-:arrow_right: **Obvious Note**: require to install dependencies
+:arrow_right: **Obvious Note**: install dependencies
 ```shell
 npm i
 ```